Wacky Rigging Soft Baits

 In a never-ending quest to catch more and bigger fish, anglers have learned to embrace a multitude of baits and techniques.
 We've learned to flip and pitch, cast monstrous swimbaits and even rig a drop shot.
 And though these fishing techniques began as foreign to most of us, eventually they found their way into the bass fishing vernacular.

-My wacky rigging equipment consists of a 7-foot spinning rod with 8- or 10-pound Berkley Trilene® 100% Fluorocarbon line.
-As far as hooks go, I use a wacky rig hook: a short-shank, wide-gap hook with round bends.
-Just stick the hook point through the egg sac (or thickest portion) of the bait.
-The Fat Dover Crawler is the best worm I can think of for the wacky system because it has the most movement and displaces the most water.
+Wacky rigging equipment generally consists of a 7-foot spinning rod with 8- or 10-pound Berkley Trilene® 100% Fluorocarbon line.
+As far as hooks go, use a Fusion19 Weedless wide gap hook: a short-shank, wide-gap hook with round bends and a fluorocarbon weed guard.
+Just stick the hook point through the thickest portion of the bait and put the weed guard down.
+The Havoc Moneymaker is the best worm I can think of for the wacky system because it has the most movement and displaces the most water.

-For weights, I use short tungsten nail weights that they insert into the nose of the baits for rigging wacky style.
+To add weight, try using a short tungsten nail weights that they insert into the nose of the baits for rigging wacky style.
 Without a doubt this is the next generation for fishing open-water, deep structure fish.
 For spotted bass it's probably one of the best worm techniques that you can use when they are deep.
 You can fish 4- to 6-inch worms wacky rigged but you put a 3/16-ounce tungsten nail weight in it and you can fish that bait really well in 20 to 30 feet of water.
 The fall of the bait is so different and it wants to plane and glide and you can hop it and shake it throughout the water column.
-Out West, these nail weights aren't hard to find, but for the rest of the country I would suggest using the Internet if you can't find them in your region.
-I base the weight size on the depth of the water I want to fish.
-Most of the baits I use are 4-6 inches so there's not too big of a difference.
+Out West, these nail weights aren't hard to find, but for the rest of the country try the Internet if you can't find them in your region.
+Base the weight size on the depth of the water you want to fish.
+Most of the baits to use are 4-6 inches so there's not too big of a difference.
 The depth of the water and the speed of the fall you want will determine what size nail weight you want to use.
 For a super slow fall, use 1/32 ounce.
 To get deep, 3/16 or 1/4 ounce and heavier line will help you get the bait down there faster.

 The wacky rig catches fish.
 It takes some experimentation and some specialized terminal tackle, but it is so effective at catching both shallow and deep fish from the spawn through fall that it is destined to be the next hot technique that makes its way to your home lake.